 - Low-quality content & non-functioning landing pages

-- Sensational content: That’s very important for Law Firms, especially for Personal injury attorneys, as their ad copy and/or image/video assets might include shocking or “violent” content.
+- Sensational content: This one is especially important for law firms, especially for Personal Injury attorneys, as their ad copy and/or image/video assets might include shocking or “violent” content.

 Here you can find a complete list of Facebook policies.

 - Tips & Actions that will help your Law Firm keep converting with Facebook Ads.

 - Understand your buyer persona and aim for the conversions that matter the most for your law firm.
 At first glance, the maximum eight pixels could look limiting, but this change could end up aiding you towards better segmentation.